-Farm Tax Class 2014 2015 2016 2017 2018 2019 () Average assessed value (estimated based on average assessment increase in tax class) \$210,047 \$236,492 \$262,672 \$297,686 \$334,600 \$371,573 Annual municipal tax (using "notional rates" for 2019) \$565.40 \$642.89 \$716.20 \$813.65 \$892.74 \$926.99 Annual municipal tax increase due to shift caused by reassessment \$67.78 \$43.60 \$44.50 \$72.64 \$43.09 \$34.25
+Farm Tax Class 2015 2016 2017 2018 2019 2020 () Average assessed value (estimated based on average assessment increase in tax class) \$236,492 \$262,672 \$297,686 \$334,600 \$371,600 \$408,600 Annual municipal tax (using "notional rates" for 2020) \$642.89 \$716.20 \$813.65 \$892.74 \$978.66 \$1,010.08 Annual municipal tax increase due to shift caused by reassessment \$43.60 \$44.50 \$72.64 \$43.09 \$34.25 \$31.39

-Approximately 56% of the 3,182 farm properties in Haldimand County are below the estimated average assessed value of \$371,573 noted above.
-The current estimated average assessed value will be finalized with the 2019 Tax Supported Operating Budget.
-Excludes tax increases due to additional levy requirements approved annually by Council during budget reviews.
+\Approximately 55% of the 3,075 farm properties in Haldimand County are below the estimated average assessed value of \$408,611 noted above.
+The current estimated average assessed value will be finalized with the 2020 Tax Supported Operating Budget.

+\\Excludes tax increases due to additional levy requirements approved annually by Council during budget reviews.

 County representatives met with local Federation of Agriculture members and local Agricultural Advisory Committee members in November 2016 and again in April 2017 to explain the impacts on farm class properties caused by the 2016 reassessment and the limited options available to the County to mitigate such impacts.
 It was explained that, to mitigate the tax shift in the farm class, the tax ratio would have to be reduced below the current ratio of 25% (i.e. the farm tax rate is 25% of the current residential tax rate).
 Such a reduction would shift additional tax burden primarily to the residential class.
 Additional presentations by staff and the Ontario Federation of Agriculture outlining the reassessment impacts were presented to Council in May of 2017.
-This preceded the review of the annual tax policies presented to Council in June at which time no changes were made to current tax policies to mitigate the reassessment impacts.
+Ontario Federation of Agriculture then attended Council in April 2019.
+These presentations preceded the review of the annual tax policies presented to Council in June at which time no changes were made to current tax policies to mitigate the reassessment impacts.

 As noted when comparing Haldimand County's assessment base to other municipalities, there is a very high reliance on the residential tax class to generate taxation revenue to meet the municipal levy requirements.
-The residential class absorbs 78.1% of the overall County tax burden and has, historically, also experienced annual increases in tax burden due to reassessment.
-Historically, the residential tax class has taken on more of the County's tax burden each year, starting with a low of 70.6% in 2001 to its current level of 78.1%.
-Comparatively, the farm class tax burden has varied from a low of 2.5% to its current high of 4.4% (over the same period 2001 to 2019).
+The residential class absorbs 78.3% of the overall County tax burden and has, historically, also experienced annual increases in tax burden each year, starting with a low of 70.6% in 2001 to its current level of 78.3%.
+Comparatively, the farm class tax burden has varied from a low of 2.5% to its current high of 4.7% (over the same period 2001 to 2020).
 In addition, certain properties in the residential tax class also increased by more than the average CVA change over this period due to inter-class shifts affecting their market value (e.g. waterfront properties).

-Despite the tax shifts inevitably caused by reassessment, past Councils have never utilized tax policy to mitigate changes in tax burden caused by updated market values (including those years with significant tax shifts to the residential and/or farm class).
+Despite the tax shift inevitably caused by reassessment, past Councils have never utilized tax policy to mitigate changes in tax burden by updated market values (including those years with significant tax shifts to the residential and/or farm class).
 As the same levy "pie" needs to be divided amongst the County's property classes, any change in tax policy will result in further shifts among the classes that will have nothing to do with what the property is worth, thus moving away from the fundamental Provincial policy that property taxation is based on market value.